 Target scanning may identify intermediate stages of spatial learning.
 It suggests that:

-or - Strategy refinement may be in progress.
+Strategy refinement may be in progress.

 Chaining: The animal swims in a circular path at a fixed distance from the wall, corresponding roughly to the platform’s radial distance.
 It looks adaptive (the platform can be found reliably, when present) but it’s not a spatial strategy.